 This book is based on Greek mythology and Medusa.
 It is about Triplette, monster hunting, and the descendants of Medusa, who protect humans from the mythological monsters walking the streets of San Francisco.
 When you think of Greek mythology, you automatically think of Medusa.

 Sweet Venom is a trilogy.
 So it is three books and the three triplets.
 Each has a point-of-view scene in every book, and their stories go across all three books.
 There is no third person in the book, and it flips back and forth between the girls.
-You got a distinct sense of each character.
-They were different enough to tell which character was talking because they all have little personalities.
+You get a distinct sense of each character.
+They were different enough to tell which character was talking because they all had little personalities.
 It explains Medusa differently.
 So I’ve never heard of her or talked about this particular way before.